-Speaking of this in her sessions opened up a stage of intense grief for Ellen.
-She revealed how she never felt pretty as a little girl and, feeling like an outcast, she hated the other girls for their popularity.
+Speaking of this her sessions opened up a stage of intense grief for Ellen.
+She revealed how she never felt pretty as a little girl.
+She felt like an outcast, and she hated the other girls for their popularity.

 Now it began to make sense why Ellen would fly into a rage when Joe paid attention to another woman.
 She feared that practically any woman was more attractive than she was and that it was just a matter of time before Joe would choose someone else over her.

-One session, Ellen brought with her the tiny brace she had worn on her arm when she was two years old.
+In one session, Ellen brought with her the tiny brace she had worn on her arm when she was two years old.
 It had been wrapped in a handkerchief and kept in her drawer all these years.
 Looking at that cast together helped us appreciate just how little and tender and vulnerable Ellen had been when she went through this suffering.
-We began to understand why she had turned to food to comfort herself and how throwing up was her way of trying to rid herself of the inner, jealous feelings towards her sister and the other girls.
+We began to understand why she had turned to food to comfort herself.
+Throwing up was her way of trying to rid herself of her inner, jealous feelings toward her sister and the other girls.
 It was also her way of trying to make herself feel clean and innocent and less guilty inside.

-Through our relationship, Ellen started adopting my accepting attitude and began to see herself with a similar compassion that I felt towards her.
+Through our relationship, Ellen started adopting my accepting attitude.
+She began to see herself with similar compassion that I felt towards her.
 As she gradually became more accepting of her inner world, her need to hurt herself with food and vomiting subsided.

 It was not until the following incident, however, that I saw how much Ellen had really used her therapy to grow emotionally.
 It marked one of the first times she was able to tolerate her own angry and jealous feelings without resorting to the self-punishment of bulimia.

-A year into treatment, Ellen reported that her ex-husband, whom she had divorced five years before, was about to enter an alcoholism treatment program, something she had never been able to get him to do during their marriage.
-In one way, she hoped he would finally get sober since their children would benefit from having a more responsible, healthier Dad.
+A year into treatment, Ellen reported that her ex-husband, whom she had divorced five years before, was about to enter an alcoholism treatment program.
+This was something she had never been able to get him to do during their marriage.
+In one way, she hoped he would finally get sober.
+Their children would benefit from having a more responsible, healthier Dad.
 But in another way, Ellen wanted him to fail.
 Why should his new wife reap the benefits when Ellen had suffered so much with him?
 Why should he get healthy now when he had never taken her advice in the past to get help?
-Voicing this in therapy helped her accept her vengeful feelings with a mixture of humor and rue, and she no longer felt like a monster worthy of her old punishment—bulimia—for harboring destructive feelings.
+Voicing this in therapy helped her accept her vengeful feelings with a mixture of humor and rue.
+She no longer felt like a monster worthy of her old punishment—bulimia—for harboring destructive feelings.

 With an increasing sense of self-esteem, Ellen also discussed her hurt directly with Joe about his flirting with other women.
-Unable to appreciate her complaint, Joe criticized her for being “overly sensitive.”
+Unable to appreciate her complaint, Joe criticized her for being overly sensitive.
 Ellen, now feeling stronger and more deserving of a kinder relationship, decided to break it off.
-It was one of the few times in her life she respected her intuition and honored her feelings about what she needed to do to feel good about herself.
+It was one of the few times in her life she respected her intuition.
+She finally honored her feelings about what she needed to do to feel good about herself.